-Note: ^a Number of gallons of conventional fuel that must be replaced by renewable fuel to abate one t of CO2e emissions at constant operations; ^b Abatement costs due to the fuel replacement effect are calculated assuming that conventional fuel is replaced by biofuels at constant operations; ^c Abatement costs due to replacing conventional fuels with biofuels and changes in operations (including the impact of higher average jet fuel prices on fuel efficiency and aviation activity).
+Note: a Number of gallons of conventional fuel that must be replaced by renewable fuel to abate one t of CO2e emissions at constant operations; b Abatement costs due to the fuel replacement effect are calculated assuming that conventional fuel is replaced by biofuels at constant operations; c Abatement costs due to replacing conventional fuels with biofuels and changes in operations (including the impact of higher average jet fuel prices on fuel efficiency and aviation activity).

-that need to be used in order to abate one metric ton of CO2e at constant operations.
-These estimates include "well-to-wake" GHG emissions from fuel production, as well as CO2 emissions from combustion, but do not include non-CO2 combustion emissions such as soot or water vapor.
-In the low-cost, high-jet case, using the lifecycle CO2e estimates discussed in Section 4, replacing conventional fuel with biofuel reduces emission by 75.8 gCO2e (87.5 minus 11.7) per MJ of fuel, which equates to 10.07 kilograms per gallon of fuel.
-Consequently, 99.3 gallons of biofuel are required to abate one metric ton of CO2e emissions.
+To examine the cost effectiveness of emissions reductions, Table 5 also reports $CO_2e$ abatement costs, and the number of gallons of biofuel that need to be used in order to abate one metric ton of $CO_2e$ at constant operations.
+These estimates include "well-to-wake" GHG emissions from fuel production, as well as $CO_2$ emissions from combustion, but do not include non- $CO_2$ combustion emissions such as soot or water vapor.
+In the low-cost, high-jet case, using the lifecycle $CO_2e$ estimates discussed in Section 4, replacing conventional fuel with biofuel reduces emission by 75.8 gCO2e (87.5 minus 11.7) per MJ of fuel, which equates to 10.07 kilograms per gallon of fuel.
+Consequently, 99.3 gallons of biofuel are required to abate one metric ton of $CO_2$ e emissions.

 Abatement costs due to the fuel replacement effect in Table 5 are calculated by multiplying the per-gallon renewable jet subsidy by the number of biofuel gallons required to reduce emission by one metric ton.
 As enforcing the goal also leads to price-induced changes in fuel efficiency and aviation activity (operational effects), we also report abatement costs due to the combined impact of the replacement and operation effects.
-These costs are calculated by dividing the additional fuel costs paid by airlines by the decrease in emissions (relative to the RFS2 scenario).3 Operational effects have a small impact on abatement costs in low-cost cases, where abatement costs are \$42.0/tCO2e and \$46.9/tCO2e, respectively, for high- and low-jet settings.
-In contrast, due to higher average jet fuel prices and larger income-induced changes in demand, operational effects significantly reduce abatement costs in other cases, but abatement costs are also higher.
-In the medium-cost case, abatement costs are between \$318/tCO2e and \$410/tCO2e, and the corresponding numbers in the high-cost case are \$609/tCO2e and \$650/tCO2e.
+These costs are calculated by dividing the additional fuel costs paid by airlines by the decrease in emissions (relative to the RFS2 scenario).
+Operational effects have a small impact on abatement costs in low-cost cases, where abatement costs are \$42.0/tCO2e and \$46.9/tCO2e, respectively, for high- and low-jet settings.
+In contrast, due to higher average jet fuel prices and larger income-induced changes in demand, operational effects significantly reduce abatement costs are between \$318/tCO2e and \$410/tCO2e, and the corresponding numbers in the high-cost case are \$609/tCO2e and \$650/tCO2e.

-5.2.
-Alternative petroleum-based fuel prices
+5.2 Alternative Petroleum-based Fuel Prices